Signaletic operads: Combinatorial models and actions

 Conversely, consider now a fully $k$-rooted cuttable $k$-permutation~$\rho \in \Perm_k(\ell)$.
 Similarly to \cref{rem:algoTidyEvalSeries}, we prove by induction on~$\ell$ that~$\rho$ is the tidy series permutation evaluation of a syntax tree.
 If~$\ell = 1$, then~$\rho = \tidyEvalPermSeries(\one)$.
 If~$\ell \ge 2$, then~$\rho$ admits at least one $k$-rooted cut~$\gamma$ by assumption.
 Moreover, $\rho^{|[\gamma]}$ and~$\rho^{|[\ell] \ssm [\gamma]}$ are both fully $k$-rooted cuttable by \cref{thm:fullykrootedCuttablepermutationClass}.
 By induction, we obtain that~$\rho^{|[\gamma]} = \tidyEvalPermSeries(\tree[l])$ and~$\rho^{|[\ell] \ssm [\gamma]} = \tidyEvalPermSeries(\tree[r])$.
 Then~$\rho = \tidyEvalPermSeries(\tree)$, where~$\tree$ is the syntax tree with root~$\operation \in \Operations_k$ defined by \cref{lem:krootedCutImpliesOperation} and with subtrees~$\tree[l]$ and~$\tree[r]$. \end{proof}

-\paraul{Freeness} Our objective is now to prove that the decompositions of \cref{coro:krootedCutImpliesSyntaxTree} for a given $k$-permutation~$\rho$ are all equivalent up to the tidy series $k$-citelangis relations of \cref{prop:tidyCitelangisSeriesRelations}.
-Our first step is to understand the evalutations of a quadratic syntax tree on three permutations.
+\paraul{Freeness} Our objective is now to prove that the decompositions of a given $k$-permutation~$\rho$ provided by \cref{coro:krootedCutImpliesSyntaxTree} are all equivalent up to the tidy series $k$-citelangis relations of \cref{prop:tidyCitelangisSeriesRelations}.
+Our first step is to understand the evaluations of a quadratic syntax tree on three permutations.
 We start from a simple observation, which again immediately follows from \cref{def:tidyCitelangisSeriesActionPermutations}.
 Recall that a syntax tree is tidy series when all the traffic signals not contained in its series routes point to the left.